LapTQ/hello-cpp/summaries/behind-the-scene.md

 * A **reference** is an **alias** for an existing object.
 * References aren’t objects.
 So, you can't have a reference to a reference.
 * An **lvalue reference** is an alias to an existing lvalue.
 We can read or modify the value of the object being referenced to via the reference.
-* ⚠️ An **lvalue reference to a const**: treat the object being referenced to as const (although the object being referenced to is a modifiable lvalue):
+* ⚠️ An **lvalue reference to a const**: treat the object being referenced to as const (regardless of the object being referenced to is const or not):
 * ⚠️ Nomenclature:
     * An **lvalue reference to a non-const** is commonly just called:
         * **lvalue reference to non-const**